 The library has drug guide books, resources about prescriptions and pharmacology, and links to reliable websites with drug information.
 You might need to be logged onto to Blackboard for some of the links to work.

 PHARMACOLOGY & DRUG INFORMATION

 - Davis's Drug Guide for Nurses -14th ed., 2015 (from Ebook Central)

-- DailyMed (includes tabs for indications, usage, contraindications, adverse reactions, dosage, patient counseling, etc. from FDA package inserts - Search by generic or brand name)
+- DailyMed (includes indications, usage, contraindications, adverse reactions, dosage, patient counseling, etc. from FDA package inserts - Search by generic or brand name)

 - MedlinePlus: Drugs, Herbs & Supplements (these patient handouts include both prescription and over the counter drugs)